 Kurt Cobain: Because I couldn’t find any friends, male friends that I felt compatible with, I ended up hanging out with the girls a lot.
 And I just always felt that they weren’t treated with respect.
 Especially because women are just totally oppressed.
 I mean the words bitch and cunt were totally common.
-Although I listened to Aerosmith and Led Zeppelin, and I really did enjoy some of the melodies they’d written, it took me so many years to realise that a lot of it had to do with sexism.
+Although I listened to Aerosmith and Led Zeppelin, and I really did enjoy some of the melodies they’d written, it took me so many years to realize that a lot of it had to do with sexism.
 The way that they just wrote about their dicks and having sex.
 I was just starting to understand what really was pissing me off so much, those last couple of years of high school.
 And then punk rock was exposed and then it all came together.
 It just fit together like a puzzle.

 Kurt Cobain: It expressed the way I felt socially and politically.
 Just everything.
 You know.
 It was the anger that I felt.
 The alienation.

 Jon Savage: Did you have problems with people thinking that you were gay?

 Kurt Cobain: Yeah.
 I even thought that I was gay.
 I thought that might be the solution to my problem.
 Although I never experimented with it, I had a gay friend and then my mother wouldn’t allow me to be friends with him anymore because, well, she’s homophobic.
 It was real devastating because finally I’d found a male friend who I actually hugged and was affectionate to and we talked about a lot of things.